 As with any Google service, it’s worth weighing up the various pros and cons when deciding whether Gmail is right for you.

-I’d be wary of any promises made in terms of either privacy or security, no matter the quality of the ‘free’ service on offer.
+Be wary of any promises made in terms of either privacy or security, no matter the quality of the ‘free’ service on offer.

 There are numerous ethical Gmail alternatives on the market, especially if you’re willing to pay a small fee to ensure that your data remains secure.
-Many of the services listed above offer a trial, or only cost a few dollars per month.
+Many of the services listed above also offer a trial, or only cost a few dollars per month.

 If you’re not willing to switch just yet, secure email apps like Canary Mail are a viable solution.